nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 ### Conda Environments

-The first thing you'll want to figure out is how to CRUD conda environemtns (the virtualenv equivelant).
+The first thing you'll want to figure out is how to use conda environments (the virtualenv equivelant).
 Luckily this is also very simple!
 Lets create a new environment and install some packages:

 {% highlight bash %}
 $ conda create -n test numpy
 {% endhighlight %}

-This command just created a new conda enviroment called "test" and installed the numpy package.
+This command just created a new conda environment called `test` and installed the numpy package.
 To activate this environment simply run:

 {% highlight bash %}
-$ . activate test
+$ . activate test # source activate test
 {% endhighlight %}

 Run the following command to see a list of installed packages: